 The architecture of the Cordova app is as follows:

-This means a low entry threshold, which is a big plus for developers with a web development background.
+This means a low entry threshold, which is a big plus for developers with a web technologies-focused background.
 Also, there is a framework called Ionic built on top of Cordova that provides ready UI components and customizable design for your app.
-In addition, for mobile web pages development, you can choose among several CSS frameworks such as Foundation, Ratchet, Kendo UI, Topcoat.
+In addition, for mobile web page development, you can choose among several CSS frameworks such as Foundation, Ratchet, Kendo UI, Topcoat.

 Let’s see what it takes to start cross-platform app development.
 Cordova has a command-line tool that needs to be installed globally via Node.js package manager (NPM).
 And for mobile app development, you also need to install correspondent SDKs.